 1. High Poverty Rate

 The poverty line is placed to help in the identification of a population’s income levels, and how well they are able to attend to their basic needs based on that rate of pay.
-In Douglas, Arizona, the poverty rateOpens in a new tab. is within the top 10th percentile at a rate of 31.9%.
+In Douglas, Arizona, the poverty rate is within the top 10th percentile at a rate of 31.9%.
 This means that nearly 32% of residents in the town live at or below the poverty line in terms of annual income.
 Residents are not overly wealthy by any means, and most are barely getting by on what money they are making.
 Half of the households in the area earn less than $31,000 in a full year of working.
 This is a rather poor city and area in general.

 2. High Crime Rate

-Crime rates in Douglas, ArizonaOpens in a new tab. are alarmingly high.
+Crime rates in Douglas, Arizona are alarmingly high.
 It is not a very safe city when viewed alongside the crime statistics of the area.
 In fact, Douglas is only considered to be safer than 20% of US cities.
 In property crime rates, Douglas ranks higher than the national average of 19, with a rate of 23,89 property crimes per 1,000 residents.
 This means that when in Douglas, you have a 1 in 42 chance of becoming a victim of a property crime.

 The area is also concerning when it comes to the number of crimes performed per square mile at a rate of 41.
 The national average of crimes per square mile is nearly half the amount that Douglas shows, at 26.9 crimes per square mile.
 These are important statistics to keep in mind when deciding to move yourself or your family into the city.
 Crime rates provide excellent clarity on the safety of an area.